Rei-SwitchBot/faq/en-us/Curtain & Curtain 3.md

 1． Make sure your SwitchBot App version is up to date.

 2． Make sure SwitchBot Curtain 3 has been added to your App and your device firmware version is up to date.
-If you need the latest version, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.

-3．

-Unlike SwitchBot Curtains from previous generations, SwitchBot Curtain 3 does not have an integrated light sensor.
+3． Unlike SwitchBot Curtains from previous generations, SwitchBot Curtain 3 does not have an integrated light sensor.
 However, once connected to a SwitchBot Solar Panel, SwitchBot Curtain 3 can utilize the illumination data from the panel to automate its opening and closing functions.
 Please ensure that SwitchBot Curtain 3 is connected to the SwitchBot Solar Panel before attempting to use the light sensor feature.

 4． Please configure the light sensor to manage the opening and closing in the following order.